ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 the peer may not have disabled congestion control.

-Note that CONNECT-UDP clients do not have the ability in this specification to control the ECN codepoints on datagrams the proxy sends to the server, nor can proxies communicate the markings of each incoming server packet to the client.
+Note that CONNECT-UDP clients do not have the ability in this specification to control the ECN codepoints on UDP packets the proxy sends to the server, nor can proxies communicate the markings of each incoming server packet to the client.

 Nevertheless, a CONNECT-UDP proxy MUST NOT copy the ECT codepoint from the